 The founder of the Equal Justice Initiative in Montgomery, Alabama recounts his experiences as a lawyer working to assist those desperately in need, reflecting on his pursuit of the ideal of compassion in American justice.
 336 pages.

 Examines the extremes of religious belief.
-At the core of this book is an appalling double murder committed by two Mormon Fundamentalist brothers, Ron and Dan Lafferty, who insist they received a revelation from God commanding them to kill their blameless victims.
+At the core of this book is an appalling double murder committed by two Mormon Fundamentalist brothers, Ron and Dan Lafferty, who insist they received a revelation from God commanding them to kill their blameless victims.372 pages.

 In 2004, four Latino teenagers from Phoenix, AZ arrived at the Marine Advanced Technology Education Robotics Competition at the University of California.
 The Phoenix teenagers had scraped together less than $1,000 and built their robot out of scavenged parts.
 Guess what happened?
 224 pages.